DylanAlmond/react-hook-deep-state/README.md

 # React Hook Deep State

-A tiny React hook for managing state for objects using dot notation.
+A small React hook for managing state for objects using dot notation.

 ## Table of Contents